RobertLuiten/robertluitenwebsite/README.md

 Welcome to Robert Luiten's banger website!
 If you're reading this, you're digging around the source code for some reason.

-Kind of weird, but it's chill I guess.

 **How to build the greatest website of all time**

-To start, simply from the main folder:
+To start, just run:
 '''
-cd robert-app
-'''
-Then run:
-'''
 npx next dev
 '''
+then you'll be good... but beware!
+Copying this repository comes with an ancient curse which can only be lifted if you complete
+The Three Ancient Trials Of Robert, each one more horrifying and twisted than the last!

-The welcome to the wonderful world of Robert Luiten's person website!
+Then welcome to the wonderful world of Robert Luiten's personal website.

+**A Note From Our Founder, Robert Luiten Of Robert Luiten Dot Com:**

+"Hey, I'm Robert Luiten from Robert Luiten dot com.
+Uh hey wassup I'm Robert Luiten from Robert Luiten dot com."